Tutorial Gateway

 DimGeography AS Geo ON Cust.GeographyKey = Geo.GeographyKey

-NOTE: Don’t worry about the code and Joins that we used in the above statement.
-However, If you are interested in learning SQL Server, Please visit our SQL tutorials page.
+NOTE: Don’t worry about the code and Joins we used in the above statement.
+However, If you want to learn SQL Server, Please visit our SQL tutorials page.

-In order to create Extract Filters, Change the connection from Live to Extract under the Connection section, and click on the Edit button.
+To create Tableau Filters, Change the connection from Live to Extract under the Connection section and click on the Edit button.

-Once you click on the Edit Hyperlink, a new window called Extract Data will be opened as shown below.
+Once you click on the Edit Hyperlink, a new window will open, as shown below.
 To create our first extract filter, click on the Add.. button.

 Once you click on the Add.., a new window called Add Filter will be opened.
-And it contains a list of all the Columns that are available in the Tables.
-Here you can select the filed on which you want to apply the filter.
+It contains a list of all the columns available in the Tables.
+Here, you can select the field you want to apply the filter.

-Please select the Dimension filed from the list of available fields, or Columns.
-From the below screenshot you can observe that, we are selecting the Color Dimension as our filter field.
+Please select the Dimension field from the list of available fields or Columns.
+From the screenshot below, you can observe that we are choosing the Color Dimension as our filter field.

 Extract Filters in Tableau 5